Eric Adams proposes Bitcoin bond for NYC, urges repeal of state BitLicense

 He expressed his intent to advocate strongly for the launch of a Bitbond in New York, emphasizing his commitment to making it possible for investors to engage in similar bond opportunities within the city.

-Details about the implementation of a Bitbond were not disclosed by Adams; however, a policy brief released on March 31 by the advocacy group Bitcoin Policy Institute suggested a framework in which holders could earn a 1% annual interest rate over a 10-year term.
+Adams did not disclose details about the implementation of a Bitbond; however, the advocacy group Bitcoin Policy Institute released a policy brief on March 31 suggesting a framework where holders could earn a 1% annual interest rate over a 10-year term.

-Upon maturity, bondholders are entitled to a share of any appreciation in Bitcoin’s market value.
-Simultaneously, as outlined in the Bitcoin Policy Institute’s bond policy brief, 90% of the bond proceeds are designated for government expenditures, with the remaining 10% directed toward the acquisition of Bitcoin.
+Upon maturity, bondholders will receive a share of any appreciation in Bitcoin’s market value.
+At the same time, the Bitcoin Policy Institute’s bond policy brief outlines that the government will allocate 90% of the bond proceeds to expenditures and use the remaining 10% to acquire Bitcoin.

 Adams Renews Call to Eliminate New York’s BitLicense